 Q: The earwax in my baby’s ear looks dark - is this normal?

-A: Yes!
-Earwax color ranges from light yellow to dark brown.
-All colors are normal.
+A: Usually, yes.
+Earwax colour ranges from light yellow to dark brown, and this range is normally nothing to worry about.
 The key is leaving it alone to do its job.
+(Foul-smelling discharge, bleeding, or your baby in pain is different — see the doctor for that.)

 Q: How do I know if my baby has an ear infection?